 Banana bread is one of the best ways to use those overripe bananas in your fruit basket.

 You would need overripe bananas.
 This is super important.
-Overripe bananas have concentrated sugar, which gives natural sweetness to the bread.
-Mash overripe bananas to a pulp with the back of a big spoon, potato masher, or just with clean hands, take your pick.
+Overripe bananas have concentrated sugar, giving the bread a natural sweetness.
+Mash overripe bananas to a pulp with the back of a big spoon, or potato masher, or just with clean hands, take your pick.

 You also need a flax egg (recipe here).
-I have not tried it but any other egg alternative should work as well.
+I have not tried it, but any other egg alternative should work.
 This recipe does not use any processed sugar.
 I usually use natural sweeteners like maple syrup.
-If you don't have maple syrup in your pantry, you can replace it with organic cane sugar (see recipe notes).
+If you don't have maple syrup in your pantry, replace it with organic cane sugar (see recipe notes).

 You also need oil.
-My choice is avocado oil as it's taste is somewhat neutral and has high smoking point (more on this later).
+My choice is avocado oil, as its taste is somewhat neutral and has a high smoking point (more on this later).
 Grapeseed oil also works well.
-Last but not the least, the secret ingredient: Apple cider vinegar.
+Last but not least, the secret ingredient is apple cider vinegar.
 I am also testing an oil-free version of this bread.

-I have added sunflower seeds to this banana bread, but feel free to add any other kind or even chopped walnuts.
+I have added sunflower seeds to this banana bread, but feel free to add any other kinds of nuts or chopped walnuts.
 Chocolate chips are totally optional.
 I am not a big fan, but my kids love chocolate chips.
 I often make this bread without adding any chocolate chips.

 Fold in sunflower seeds and chocolate chips (if using).
 Don't forget to prepare the baking pan in advance.
-I usually smear the 8.5" x 4.5" pan with oil and then sprinkle some flour.
+I usually smear the 8.5" x 4.5" pan with oil and sprinkle some flour.
 That always works well.
 Put the bread mixture in the prepared pan and bake at 350 Fahrenheit for about 1 hour.
-This bread will keep for 3 to 5 days in an airtight container in refrigerator.
-You can also freeze it for about 4 weeks.
+This bread will be kept for 3 to 5 days in an airtight container in a refrigerator.
+You can also freeze it for about four weeks.
 Enjoy.

 You may also like...